The Most Beautiful Coastal Town of Florida

 Sun Protection

-Bring reef-safe sunscreen, sunglasses, and a hat.
-The sun can feel strong, so it helps to apply sunscreen often.
-Also, a light cover-up works well during long afternoons by the water.
+Bring sunscreen, sunglasses, and a hat.
+In addition, a light cover-up helps during long afternoons outside.

 Light Clothing